mesos/mr-redis/README.md

 ```

-Please substitute appropriate values with respect to your enviroment in the above config file for MasterIP/Port, ExecutorPath, DBEndPoint and IP adddres of this scheduler's VM that is accessible from the lsaves for artifactIP
+Please substitute appropriate values with respect to your enviroment in the above config file for MasterIP/Port, ExecutorPath, DBEndPoint and IP adddres of this scheduler's VM that is accessible from the slaves for artifactIP

 If you have a complicated Redis requirement then a simple http comamnd like below
 ```